weijuey/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, ...​
 * The contact should have **at most one** `TAG` with a given unique `TAGNAME`.
-* The contact assigned to the given `TAGNAME` will not be assigned to the same `TAGNAME` again. e.g. assigning the tag `friends` to Alice at index 1 will not allow `Friends` to be assigned to the same contact.
+* The contact assigned to the given `TAGNAME` cannot be assigned to the same `TAGNAME` again. e.g. assigning the tag `friends` to Alice at index 1 will not allow `Friends` to be assigned to the same contact.

 Examples: